 Application mistakes are the main reason for dissatisfaction.
 If you apply too much, unevenly, or on dirty hair, you can get the opposite effect: stickiness, greasiness, tangling.
 To avoid this, follow simple rules.

-Step-by-step application of a leave-in product:
+Step-by-step application of leave-in product:

 Distribute the product along the length – from the middle to the ends.